 As Russia's Ukraine war intensifies, some warn nuclear escalation is possible

 Over the weekend, Russian President Vladimir Putin gave orders to his nation's nuclear forces.
-Yesterday the U.S. said it would not respond with changes to its own nuclear posture.
+On Monday, the U.S. said it would not respond with changes to its own nuclear posture.

 Some experts, though, are worried about the possibility of nuclear escalation.
 Here's why.